anderskitson/Website-Basics/Part-1(Windows)/README.md

 - run `git add .` return then `git commit -m "added index"` then `git push`
 - download `nvm-setup.zip` from https://github.com/coreybutler/nvm-windows/releases extract and run the installer
 - Once installed looke at the Usage https://github.com/coreybutler/nvm-windows#usage now open a new taba and go to https://nodejs.org/en/ Note the current number, currently mine says 11.3.0
-- Now go to your terminal and type `nvm install 11.3.0` Great you have now installed node
+- Now go to your terminal and type `nvm install 11.3.0` Great you have now installed node, just to make sure you are using node run `nvm use 11.3.0`
+- Now go to https://surge.sh/ we are going to use this to publish our webiste for free.
+Yay.
+Now open terminal and run `npm install --global surge`
+- Now run the magic command `surge` enter
+- Give your project a name and hit enter
+- Now visit your surge website
+- Next we are going to setup sass/css `npm install gulp-cli -g`
+- Create a package.json file `npm init`
+- Hit enter until finished
+- install the gulp package in you devDependencies `npm install --save-dev gulp@next`
+- Create a `gulpfile.js`
+-

 Now go to [Part Two Node.js & Gatsby](../Part-2(Windows)/README.md)